 What is kidney disease?

 Chronic kidney disease, also known as chronic renal failure, is a progressive loss of kidney function over a period of time.
 By definition, kidney failure is the inability of the kidneys to remove waste products from the blood.
 Kidney failure does not indicate the inability to make urine.
-Ironically, most dogs in kidney failure are actually producing large quantities of urine, but the body’s wastes are not being effectively eliminated.
+Ironically, most cats in kidney failure are actually producing large quantities of urine, but the body’s wastes are not being effectively eliminated.

 Is age a factor of chronic kidney disease?

 The kidneys' function is to filter the blood and pull out toxins from the blood stream.
 When aging causes the filtration process to become inefficient and ineffective, blood flow to the kidneys is increased in an attempt to increase filtration.
 This results in the production of more urine.
-To keep the dog from becoming dehydrated due to increased fluid loss in the urine, thirst is increased and more water is consumed.
+To keep the cat from becoming dehydrated due to increased fluid loss in the urine, thirst is increased and more water is consumed.
 Thus, the early signs of kidney disease are increased water consumption and increased urine production.

 The clinical signs of more advanced kidney failure include loss of appetite, weight loss, depression, vomiting, diarrhea and very bad breath.
 Occasionally, ulcers will be found in the mouth.
 When kidney failure is accompanied by these clinical signs, it is called uremia.